All Episodes

 There's something going on in California, but I also hear that it's brewing in Washington.

-And what they want to do is they want to, because what struck me about this, Mike was you talked about using the highways and everything else.
+And what they want to do is they want to, because what struck me about this, Mike, was you talked about using the highways and everything else.

-five hundred dollar tax on the purchase of that vehicle, and that money is then going to go into a new government agency that will take a whole bunch of that money, but then what's left over, they're going to have some left over, and they will give it to you if you buy a vehicle that they like.
+But then what's left over, they're going to have some left over, and they will give it to you if you buy a vehicle that they like.

-So it's another attack against it's the nanny government.
+So it's another attack against, it's the nanny government.

 It's another attack on they know more than you do about how to live your life.